 You may also want to click the View menu, click Select Columns, and enable the CPU Time column.
 Click the CPU Time column to sort the list by CPU Time.
 This will show you how much CPU resources each process has used, so you can identify programs that may currently be using a low amount of CPU but have used a higher amount of CPU when you weren’t looking.

-On Windows 8, the main Processes tab shows processes’ CPU, memory, disk, and network usage all in one place.
+On Windows 8 or 10, the main Processes tab shows processes’ CPU, memory, disk, and network usage all in one place.
 You can find this information on Windows 7, too, but it’s scattered in several places.

 Kill Background Programs